brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 However, we have to consider the unhappy scenario as well.
 What if one or more links or nodes are down?
 In this case a simple default route for all north-bound traffic is not going to work.
-The traffic for certain destinations must avoid certain parents, and use certain alternative parents instead.
-I intentionally wrote that previous sentence to sound very vague:
+To prevent blackholing, the traffic for certain destinations must avoid certain parents, and use certain alternative parents instead.

+That sentence was intentionally vague:

  * Which destination prefixes exactly must follow a special path and cannot follow the default route?
 In other words, which destination prefixes must be disaggregated?
 The word disaggregate